Open late Fri.-Sat.

 * Click here for rating key

-Caffe Dolce Vita Restaurant Review: Many restaurants promise a taste of the good life epitomized by European café society: Caffe Dolce Vita actually delivers.
-Located on Federal Hill’s DePasquale Plaza, this is the place to linger over an alfresco meal on a hot summer evening, but even in the dead of December we feel transported, Vespa-like, to the streets of Italy.
+Caffe Dolce Vita Restaurant Review: Caffe Dolce Vita actually delivers on its promise of a taste of the good life.
+Located on Federal Hill’s DePasquale Plaza, this is the place to linger over an alfresco meal on a hot summer evening, but even in the dead of winter, we feel transported, Vespa-like, to the streets of Italy.
 The faux-Modernist décor appeals without being pretentious; it’s a good setting for a glass of Chianti, a shared salad and garlic bread, and main courses of homemade ravioli and linguine Bolognese.
-What’s especially sweet about Caffe Dolce Vita is that it offers three meals a day: try the waffles Foster for breakfast with a cup of espresso or cappuccino; the three-course, $14.95 fixed-price lunch; there’s a $49.95 fixed-price, three-course dinner, too.
+What’s especially sweet about Caffe Dolce Vita is that it offers three meals a day: try the waffles Foster for breakfast with a cup of espresso or cappuccino; the three-course, $14.95 fixed-price lunch; and a $49.95 fixed-price, three-course dinner, too.
+For night owls, this is one of the few places in town where you can get something other than greasy-spoon food after midnight on the weekend.
 Desserts include imported gelato, a "secret-recipe" tiramisu and cannoli.
 The food-sated can retire comfortably upstairs to the boutique Hotel Dolce Villa or walk it off on always-entertaining Atwells Avenue, the heart of Italian Providence.